grapho/guides/source/components/the-component-life-cycle.md

 This method is triggered when the component's main element has been inserted into the DOM.
 It is only triggered once when the component if first invoked.
 In the case of a parent component rendering child components, the parent will wait until the child components bubble up their `didInsertElement()` events before trggering it's own.
 This way you can always be certain of when all of the DOM becomes available.

-It is at this point in the component life-cycle, when `this.$()` will become available to target with jquery.
+It is at this point in the component life-cycle, when `this.$()` will become available to target with jquery. `this.$()` will, by default, return the component's main element wrapper, but it is also valid to target child elements at this point:  `this.$('.some-css-selector')`.

 Event listeners, jquery manipulation, and 3rd party plugin initializers can be bound to the component, by overriding this method with `_super()`.